 - After pupation

 This post may contain affiliate links to our partners like Chewy, Amazon, and others.
 Purchasing through these helps us further the A-Z Animals mission to educate about the world's species.

 View all of the Hawk Moth Caterpillar images!

 Besides being one of the largest caterpillars, hawk moth caterpillars are among the prettiest and come in shades of green or greenish-blue.
 Unfortunately, a caterpillar that’s supposed to grow to as much as 4 inches before it pupates needs a great deal of provender.
 There are legions of gardeners who go out to pick their tomatoes in the morning to find the plants stripped bare by the tomato hornworm, one of the most notorious of the hawk moth caterpillars.
 On the other hand, the nimble hawk moth is a major pollinator of plants both needful and beautiful.

-Hawk Moth Caterpillar Top Facts
+Top Facts About the Hawk Moth Caterpillar

-- Some hawk moth caterpillars nip at would-be threats while others like the Abbott’s and Walnut Sphinx caterpillars hiss, squeak and whistle.
+- Some hawk moth caterpillars nip at would-be threats while others like the Abbott’s and Walnut Sphinx caterpillars hiss, squeak, and whistle.

 - In warmer climates, some hawk moths have two or more generations of caterpillars a year.